Om Prakash Rajbhar: Views

 In a 2022 interview with The Wire, Rajbhar said he is not a Hindu, and will not join NDA.
 He questioned whether the construction of the Ram Mandir would get the poor and backward children educated.
 He also asked BJP to focus more on schools and education rather than mandirs.

+Controversy

+In 2023, when asked to make a comment on the soft landing of Chandrayaan-3 on the Moon, he said, "I thank Indian scientists for their hard work and research.
+I congratulate them on their achievement with Chandrayaan-3.
+Once they safely return to Earth tomorrow, the entire country should welcome them".
+Notably, Chandrayaan-3's flight to the Moon was unmanned, and there was no plan for it to return to the Earth.